Welcome to the first roundup of the year for all of the biggest SEO news.

 Instead of doing that, check out this fresh guide from Pete King of Authority Builders that looks into the ways that you can build out your long-term goals while implementing outreach strategies.

-More than just a guide on the broad strokes of strategy (though it covers that, too), this piece contains a lot of specific and actionable information on how to safely manage sending mass emails in a post-General Data Protection Regulation Act (GDPR) world.
+More than just a guide on the broad strokes of strategy (though it covers that, too), this piece contains a lot of specific and actionable information on how to safely manage sending mass emails and ensure deliverability in a post-General Data Protection Regulation Act (GDPR) world.

 You want to stay compliant with this new EU legislation, because the fines can be pretty significant if you aren’t.
 So, hit this guide up to learn how to mass mail legally even if you aren’t making a massive push for outreach right now.